maevegr/BassettGRHowey/README.md

 Saved in the following format: CountyCoRain.csv

 ## Folder structure, file formats, and naming conventions
 All raw data is stored in \BassetGRHowey\Data and wrangled directly in this file.
-Code fragments are stored in \BassetGRHowey\Rmd and the final complete code, called TexasEmissionsAQI.Rmd is stored \BassetGRHowey\FinalProduct.
-The final knitted pdf version of this .Rmd is in the same folder called TexasEmissionsAQI.pdf.
+Code fragments are stored in \BassetGRHowey\Rmd and the final complete code, called BassetGRHowey_ENV872_Project.Rmd is stored \BassetGRHowey\FinalProduct.
+The final knitted pdf version of this .Rmd is in the same folder called BassetGRHowey_ENV872_Project.pdf.
 The source image used in the report is stored in \BassetGRHowey\Figures.